 Where the Stealth 885 has a distinct edge is its motor, which is a more powerful 2800W (or 3.8 horsepower) peak output motor.

-At the end of the day, both of these blenders are clearly meant for commercial-grade establishments like restaurants, cafés and coffee chops.
+At the end of the day, both of these blenders are clearly meant for commercial-grade establishments like restaurants, cafés, and coffee shops.
 They’re priced very closely and you would be hard-pressed to find a reason to buy either of these two for your kitchen.
 However, for establishments like the ones mentioned previously, these two are at the top of the heap, by far.

 - Fully manual and customizable controls